-Wine Articles --> Wine Publications: What We Think...The Wine Advocate
+Wine Articles --> Scoring The Wine Advocate

 The Wine Advocate

-Wine Advocate: The Advocate is a bimonthly wine review journal that does not accept advertising.
+The Wine Advocate is a bimonthly wine review journal that does not accept advertising.
 It was founded in 1978 by Robert Parker who while he did not invent the 100 point wine quality scale, it was his publication that made it the standard.
 While Robert Parker has faced his share of criticism for applying such an objective measure to such a subjective process, his meteoric success has made him the most influential wine critic in the world.

-When I have to order wines I am unable to taste first; like German Rieslings, Bordeaux and higher end Italian wines like Barolos and Brunellos that are sold as direct imports and take months to arrive.
-I have used Wine Advocate extensively over the years and I can honestly say I have never gotten a clunker by pre ordering based on a Robert Parker 90 point-plus score.
+When I have to order wines that I am unable to taste first; like German Rieslings, Bordeaux and higher-end Italian wines like Barolos and Brunellos that are often sold as direct-imports and take months to arrive.
+I have used Wine Advocate extensively over the years and I can honestly say I have never gotten a clunker by pre-ordering a wine based on a Wine Advocate 90 point-plus score.

 The other place Wine Advocate shines is in identifying where the serious values are coming from.
 Fifteen years ago it was Australia, then Argentina and Chile eclipsed Australia and now Spain and Southern France seem to be where the finds are.
 The 94 point Bastide Miraflors Syrah-Grenache 2015 that sells for only $13.99, and is my current "House Wine," is a great case in point.

 As Robert bows out, it will remain to be seen if Wine Advocate's scores in Bordeaux and Napa Valley will continue to carry the tremendous influence that they have for the last forty years.
 Only time will tell....